boxyhq/jackson/README.md

 ## Directory Sync

-As mentioned above, SAML Jackson also supports Directory Sync based on the SCIM 2.0 protocol.
+SAML Jackson also supports Directory Sync based on the SCIM 2.0 protocol.

 Directory sync helps organizations automate the provisioning and de-provisioning of their users.
 As a result, it streamlines the user lifecycle management process by saving valuable organizational hours, creating a single truth source of the user identity data, and facilitating them to keep the data secure.